1havran/es2esm/INSTALL.md

 Click on the alert to see the results
 ![](https://github.com/1havran/es2esm/blob/master/screenshots/alertdetail.png)

-Examine the region of the event.
-Event might be "emea" or "apac".
-The region is randomly selected by the alert logic.
+Examine the region of your alert.
+Each result is assigned a region.
+It might be "emea" or "apac".
+The region is randomly selected by the "upstream\_addmeta" command.
 If it is "apac", then it has not been received by the Receiver as we started EMEA Receiver only.
 See first screenshot.
 ![](https://github.com/1havran/es2esm/blob/master/screenshots/apacregion.png)

 ![](https://github.com/1havran/es2esm/blob/master/screenshots/apacreceiverdown.png)